Taking Courses Outside of Law School

 Questrom School of Business

-The Graduate School of Management is now the Questrom School of Business.
 Students who would like to enroll in management courses should go to the Graduate Programs Office at the Questrom School of Business, 595 Commonwealth Avenue, Room 104.
-The spring 2016 schedule is available on the Student Link.
+The course schedule is available on the Student Link.
 Questrom course descriptions are also available in the BU Bulletin.
 Non-degree candidates may register two weeks before the start of classes.
 For more information on business and management courses you may call 617-353-2673.

 School of Public Health